dmusachio/PyMetaboleX/README.md

 - Ensure the input files are correctly named and placed in the `input` directory.
 - The scripts dynamically set input and output paths relative to the script location, facilitating easy execution from any environment.

+## Creator
+Daniel Musachio was the full stack developer for this project.
+He worked full time on this project from June to August.

 ## Citation for PyMetaboleX:
 Daniel Musachio.
 2024. *PyMetaboleX: A Streamlined Workflow to Analyze Metabolomic Data in Python*.
 Unpublished tool.
 Available at https://github.com/dmusachio/PyMetaboleX.